mhashirhassan22/mhashirhassan22/README.md

 ### Hi there 👋

-💬 I am a software engineer experienced in project management, web development, and programming.
+💬 I am a task oriented, inquisitive, and adaptive person with zest to share ideas and engage in development projects.
+I am a freelancer on UpWork and love coding, reading books, articles, and watching documentaries.

 ⚡ Skilled in Java, JavaScript, C/C++, SQL, Python.